-Fifteen activities are proposed to advance the Shafter project prior to developing a new mine plan and converting the estimated mineral resources into mineral reserves.
-The estimated total cost of these activities is about \$3.25 million.
+A number of activities are proposed to advance the Shafter project prior to developing a new mine plan and converting the estimated mineral resources into mineral reserves.
+In addition to delineation drilling and sampling to upgrade the classification of inferred materials, work required to support this effort includes rehabilitation and cavity surveying of the old mine workings where required.
+The estimated total cost of these activities is about \$1 million.
 The proposed activities are:

-- Complete a cavity survey of the Presidio Mine workings.
-This work is believed to be necessary to improve the accuracy of mined material and mineralized material remaining in the mine. - Purchase an underground core drill. - Rehabilitate Presidio workings as necessary and complete limited drifting to enable drilling of core holes to improve the classification of Presidio resources. - Map the Presidio workings and place the assay data that is painted on the ribs of the workings on maps that have been updated with the cavity survey. - Drill 16 holes (pre-drilled by RC or rotary to 700ft, then core) to test the zone east of mine-grid 53750.
+- Rehabilitate the existing workings and complete a cavity survey of the Presidio Mine workings.
+This work is believed to be necessary to improve the accuracy of mined material and mineralized material remaining in the mine; - Consider the purchase an underground core drill; - Rehabilitate Presidio workings as necessary and complete limited drifting to enable drilling of core holes to improve the classification of Presidio resources; - Map the Presidio workings and place the assay data that is painted on the ribs of the workings on maps that have been updated with the cavity survey; - Complete geotechnical investigations to establish design stope dimensions and a ground control management plan; - Complete hydrogeological investigations to determine expected water inflow by mine area.
+Dewater the Shafter area and inspect the existing workings; - Drill 16 holes (pre-drilled by RC or rotary to 700ft, then core) to test the zone east of mine-grid 53750.
 The primary objective of this in-fill drill program is to obtain geotechnical data, samples for metallurgical testing, and rock density measurements.
-A secondary objective is to test for continuity and extensions of the high-grade domain (domain code 200) to the southeast. - Re-examine historical drill-hole data with respect to collar locations, particularly underground. - Update the database with historical channel-sample information and re-sample some locations to confirm historical results. - Re-examine and compile historical information from Amax and Gold Fields. - Develop both level plans and sections that map mineral domains and rock types and that document the continuity of faults and dikes. - Compile results of Gold Fields' underground core drilling and sludge, panel, and bulk sampling. - Develop an accurate survey of the project's land holdings with respect to proposed development activities. - SE recommends that testing be performed on samples representative of the mine plan.
+A secondary objective is to test for continuity and extensions of the high-grade domain (domain code 200) to the southeast; - Re-examine historical drill-hole data with respect to collar locations, particularly underground; - Update the database with historical channel-sample information and re-sample some locations to confirm historical results; - Re-examine and compile historical information from Amax and Gold Fields; - o Develop both level plans and sections that map mineral domains and rock types and that document the continuity of faults and dikes. - O Compile results of Gold Fields' underground core drilling and sludge, panel, and bulk sampling. - Develop an accurate survey of the project's land holdings with respect to proposed development activities.
+Plot the land holdings on the same grid as the grade model. - SE recommends that testing be performed on samples representative of the mine plan.
 Since extensive test-work has been very consistent on comminution studies as well as tailings observations that have established occlude silver in the sub 10 micron solids, SE recommends that a bottle roll leach campaign be performed on these composite samples at the recommended grind size.
-Bottle roll testing at one grind size ($P{80}=74 \mu m$) on 4 composite samples by year (i.e. year 1 composite, year 2-3 composite, year 4-5 composite, and year 6+ composite).
+Bottle roll testing at one grind size (P{80} =74 μm) on 4 composite samples by year (i.e. year 1 composite, year 2-3 composite, year 4-5 composite, and year 6+ composite).
 Pricing for three bottle rolls on each of composites (12 bottle rolls) is expected to be in the range of \$20,000 to \$30,000.
 SE recommends that the client consider further testing on the same composites to examine the benefits and disadvantages of finer grinding since that option is available with the current mill proposed in this study.
 Grind size versus recovery bottle roll testing, as well as thickening and pressure filtration testwork should be performed to examine this opportunity.
 Grind size versus recovery should include a minimum of the achievable grind P{80} characteristic distributions of 43 and 53 micrometers.
-This would require 24 grind and bottle roll test which would cost in the range of \$40,000 to \$60,000.
+This would require 24 grind and bottle roll test which would cost in the range of \$40,000 to \$60,000;